Frequently Asked Questions

 AppClose

-It also imports email archives (MBOX format from Gmail, Outlook, Apple Mail), text message exports (iPhone XML, Android XML), and other formats like HTML (Facebook Messenger, WhatsApp) and EML files.
+It also imports email archives (MBOX format from Gmail, Outlook, Apple Mail), text message exports (iPhone CSV, Android CSV), and other formats like HTML (Facebook Messenger) and TXT (WhatsApp).

 What file formats can I import?